sw1pgh/Playwright_Python_Framework/README.md

 __[Playwright_Python_Framework]__

 This Repository contains the codebase as well as required packages etc. for a robust Page Object Model framework with Playwright.
+> Test Cases covered:
+- Navigating to Google Homepage to assert the URL
+-

 > Requried Packages